Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Thor, just wait.
 We haven't decided who's gonna put that on yet.
 THOR: I'm sorry.
 What, we're just sitting around waiting for the right opportunity?

-SCOTT LANG: We should at le
+SCOTT LANG: We should at lea